abretucorazon/cafemarvin/src/pages/posts/in-pursuit-of-beauty.md

 Why bother to pursue Beauty at all in the first place?
 Because, while knowledge feeds the mind, the heart yearns for Beauty.
 Without which, Love would not be possible.

-This article serves as a prelude to a celebration of beautiful writings with a series of three excerpts taken from classical literature.
-For now, I will leave you with the following words written by Steve Jobs himself:
+I will leave you with the words of the Master at his best:

 \